Nordix/website-source/content/leader/sofia_wallin.md

 image = "sofiawallin.png"
 +++

-As part of the Ericsson Software Technology organization, she is involved in driving open source engagements as well as internal strategies.
-She is currently heading up the OPNFV docs project and is co-leading the LFN Cross-Community working group for documentation.
+As part of the Ericsson Software Technology organization, Sofia is involved in driving open source engagements as well as internal strategies.
+She is currently heading up the OPNFV and ONAP documentation project and is leading the LFN Cross-Community working group for documentation.